Adeel Ahmed (footballer): International career

 Adeel was first called by the Pakistan under-16 team in 1998 to play the World Cup qualifiers round.

 The next year he represented the senior Pakistan national team in the 1999 South Asian Games in Nepal.
-In 2001, Ahmed was called for national team for 2002 FIFA World Cup qualifiers, he was an unused sub for the first three matches against Lebanon, Thailand and Sri Lanka.
-He made his international debut on 26 May 2001 in an 8–1 loss to Lebanon, coming on as a half-time substitute for Asadullah.
-He got his first start against Thailand on 28 May 2001 in a 6–0, where he was substituted off on 85th minute for Amir Riaz.
-On 30 May 2001, he got his first full cap against Sri Lanka in a 3–1 loss.
+In 2001, Ahmed was called for national team for 2002 FIFA World Cup qualifiers.
 Ahmed also played against Kyrgyzstan for 2006 FIFA World Cup qualifiers with Pakistan losing both games home and away 0–2 and 4–0 respectively.
 On 6 April 2006 Ahmed scored his first and only goal for national team against Macau in 2006 AFC Challenge Cup, he scored the opening goal at 12th minute in a 2–2 draw.
 On 11 October 2006, Ahmed was booked in a match against Jordan in 2007 AFC Asian Cup qualifiers at the Punjab Stadium, Lahore.

 Ahmed was also called by the Pakistan under-23 national team for the 2004 and 2006 South Asian Games, where he helped Pakistan win the gold medal.
 In 2006, in the final against Sri Lanka, ended in a victory for the Green Shirts thanks to a goal by Adeel in the half time.